Skip to main content

 Severity calibration

 Sigilix uses three severity levels.
-Calibration is done by Core during synthesis:
+Calibration is done by Harmonia during synthesis:

 • Critical — broken correctness, security exposure, or data integrity risk.
 Should block the merge.